bropple/bropple.github.io/_site/CONTRIBUTING.md

 # HOW TO CONTRIBUTE

-- Please send a pull request into the `develop` branche.
+- Please send a pull request to the `develop` branch.